TheTastyHanuta/your_spotify/README.md

 ## Troubleshoot

 An import can fail:

 - If the server reboots.
 - If a request fails 10 times in a row.

 A failed import can be retried in the **Settings** page.
 Be sure to clean your failed imports if you do not want to retry it as it will remove the files used for it.

 It is safer to import data at account creation.
 Though **YourSpotify** detects duplicates, some may still be inserted.

+# Fork-specific migrations

+## ISRC track deduplication

+If you already had an instance running before switching to this fork, your database may contain duplicate tracks that are really the same song (e.g. from a single vs. an album re-release), which this fork's [track deduplication](#your-spotify) feature does not clean up retroactively.
+A one-off, opt-in migration script is included to merge those; it defaults to a dry run and includes backup/rollback steps.

+See [`apps/server/ISRC_DEDUPLICATION.md`](apps/server/ISRC_DEDUPLICATION.md) for the full guide.

 # FAQ